Neither Nor productions is run by Alwynne Pritchard and Thorolf Thuestad

 PEOPLE

-Also in 2019, Alwynne’s second portrait disc, Rockaby, was released on the Kairos label, featuring works performed by the BBC Scottish Symphony Orchestra (with the composer as vocal soloist), Christian Dierstein, the Experimentalstudio des SWR, ensemble recherche, Klaus Steffes-Holländer and the Norwegian Naval Forces Band (among others).
-In 2020, Alwynne’s recording of Vinko Globokar’s Metamorphosis (composed for her DOG/GOD I) was released on the same label, presented alongside other work by Globokar, performed by Bergen’s BIT20 ensemble.
+Alwynne’s second portrait disc, Rockaby, released on the Kairos label, features works performed by the BBC Scottish Symphony Orchestra (with the composer as vocal soloist), Christian Dierstein, the Experimentalstudio des SWR, ensemble recherche, Klaus Steffes-Holländer and the Norwegian Naval Forces Band (among others).
+Alwynne’s recording of Vinko Globokar’s Soprano Tapaguese Sur Ache De Noë (composed for her DOG/GOD series) has also been released on the same label, presented alongside other work by Globokar, performed by Bergen’s BIT20 ensemble.

-Alwynne’s professional life has also included stints as a writer and presenter for BBC Radio, a composition teacher at Trinity Laban in London and as Artistic Director of both the Borealis festival and BIT20 Ensemble.
+Alwynne’s professional life has also included stints as a presenter for BBC Radio 3, a composition teacher at Trinity Laban, London and as Artistic Director of both the Borealis festival and BIT20 Ensemble in Bergen, Norway.
+Her music is published by Verlag Neue Musik, Berlin.
+She is co-founder and director of Neither Nor.

 “…playful, sinister and altogether riveting.”– The Telegraph